Matthew Locke (soldier): Death

 Locke was leading a six-man foot patrol in support of Operation Spin Gear clearance of the Chora Valley, as part of Task Force 66 (TF66).
-As his team was navigating through a river system, the patrol came under fire from insurgents, and he was hit by a single bullet from a PKM machine gun.
+As his team was navigating through a river system, the patrol came under fire from insurgents, and he was hit by a single bullet from a PK machine gun.
 Locke was reported to have died instantly.
 Due to the green roles nature of the combat patrol, combat body armour was not worn for the mission.
 Body armour was seen as a hindrance for this particular mission, and due to its design and the location of the attacking force, would not have protected Locke.
 Locke was evacuated by helicopter, but efforts to revive him were unsuccessful.

 A memorial service was held in Perth, Western Australia.
-It was attended by then Prime Minister John Howard and then Opposition Leader Kevin Rudd, SASR personnel, and hundreds of mourners including wife Leigh Locke, and son Keegan.
+It was attended by Prime Minister John Howard and Opposition Leader Kevin Rudd, SASR personnel, and hundreds of mourners, including wife Leigh Locke and son Keegan.
 Matthew Locke was buried in the Karrakatta Cemetery.